Smajery/meowris/README.md

-# My second project.
+# Meowris
-This single-page app was created for users to save products they have tried, rate them, and write descriptions, making it easier for them to keep track of these items.
+My second project.
+This is a single-page app was created for users to save products they have tried, rate them, and write descriptions, making it easier for them to keep track of these items.

 ### Front-end:
 - HTML